European University Institute

 I am a quantitative researcher working on inequality, poverty, and social policy.
 My research themes include social stratification, inequality in educational opportunities, unequal life-course trajectories, economic inequality, and child poverty.
 I also research the potential of social investment policies to reduce poverty and social inequalities.
 The geographic focus of my research is on Africa and Europe.

-I am a PhD candidate in Political and Social Sciences at the European University Institute (EUI) under the supervision of Prof. Fabrizio Bernardi.
-As part of my doctoral studies, I am exploring macro-level trends of intergenerational educational inequality in sub-Saharan Africa and analysing micro-level mechanisms behind inequality in educational trajectories.
+I am currently a PhD candidate in Political and Social Sciences at the European University Institute (EUI).
+As part of my doctoral studies, I am exploring trends and determinants of intergenerational educational inequality in sub-Saharan Africa and analysing micro-level mechanisms behind inequality in educational trajectories.
 I am also interested in the extent to which public policy reforms can reduce these inequalities, a topic I focused on during my stay as visiting scholar at the Research for Equitable Access and Learning (REAL) Centre at the University of Cambridge in 2019.

-Before joining the EUI, I worked as a researcher at the UNICEF Office of Research (2011-2014) and at the Economic Policy Research Institute (2015-2016).
-In my role as social and economic policy analyst at UNICEF, I carried out research on the measurement and analysis of child poverty and social policy evaluation.
+Before joining the EUI, I worked as a researcher at the UNICEF Office of Research (2011-2014) and at the Economic Policy Research Institute (2015-2016) where I carried out research on the measurement and analysis of child poverty and social policy.
 My work also involved leading regional and national workshops on poverty measurement for UNICEF regional and country offices and local partners.
-In my role as social policy consultant for EPRI, I carried out training and research on child poverty and analysed social protection systems.

 In addition to academic research, I teach quantitative methods and social protection analysis, write opinion articles to the media, and engage in research and training with governmental institutions and international organizations, among other activities.
 You can find my full CV below.